Resonite-Community-Projects/adult-session-browser/README.md

 Cloud vars are used to contain the access key to the API server.
 Cloud var is created with the following commands:

 ```
-/creategroupvar "My Neos Group" sessionUpdateKey
+/creategroupvar "My Resonite Group" sessionUpdateKey
-/setgroupvarperms "My Neos Group" sessionUpdateKey write definition_owner
+/setgroupvarperms "My Resonite Group" sessionUpdateKey write definition_owner
-/setgroupvarperms "My Neos Group" sessionUpdateKey read definition_owner_unsafe
+/setgroupvarperms "My Resonite Group" sessionUpdateKey read definition_owner_unsafe
-/setgroupvartype "My Neos Group" sessionUpdateKey string
+/setgroupvartype "My Resonite Group" sessionUpdateKey string
-/setgroupvarvalue "My Neos Group" sessionUpdateKey U-SOME-BOT-ACCOUNT "ACCESSKEY"
+/setgroupvarvalue "My Resonite Group" sessionUpdateKey U-SOME-BOT-ACCOUNT "ACCESSKEY"
 ```

-These permissions only allow user accounts within your Neos group to read the access key, meaning if the update system is taken from your session by a user, it will not function.
+These permissions only allow user accounts within your Resonite group to read the access key, meaning if the update system is taken from your session by a user, it will not function.
 The user could store your access key however, if that case arises then change your access key cloud var, which would automatically propogate to all session update systems spawned, removing the need to manually deploy a new access key if compromised.
-As Neos does not support hashing/encryption within Logix, this is the best we can offer for now.
+As Resonite does not support hashing/encryption within Logix, this is the best we can offer for now.

-An existing API server is available at https://ad-sessions.neos.boltwolf.net for most Neos communities. ***If you wish to use my server, you will need to send me (GrayBoltWolf) your access key to allow you to push data to the server.***
+An existing API server is available at https://ad-sessions.resonite.boltwolf.net for most Resonite communities. ***If you wish to use my server, you will need to send me (GrayBoltWolf) your access key to allow you to push data to the server.***

 If running from a headless server, ensure the update server is allowed in the headless config:

 ```
     "allowedUrlHosts": [
         "localhost",
-        "ad-sessions.neos.boltwolf.net"
+        "ad-sessions.resonite.boltwolf.net"
     ],
 ```

 ### Session access facet

 Once session data is pushed to the server, data can be accessed and presented easily within a facet or in-world UIX.
-A facet is made available within this folder: `neosrec:///U-GrayBoltWolf/R-5ceb026a-00d4-4b64-a922-dd34d33ba6d3`
+A facet is made available within this folder: `resrec:///U-GrayBoltWolf/R-5ceb026a-00d4-4b64-a922-dd34d33ba6d3`

 A video is also provided for quick review of the Facet: https://youtu.be/dyGw4tEvZ_A